 Generate column A using relative copies.
 Enter the numbers in column B by hand.
 Use the formula in C1 to generate column C using relative copies.

-2.b - Relative copies from two cells
+2.b - Relative copies from all cells

-Exercise 3 - Relative och absolute copies
+Relative och absolute copies

 By writing $A1, you make an absolute reference to A1 when dragging along a row.